How to Protect a Generator from EMP – 8 Proven Methods

 By conscientiously disconnecting antennas and cables, you add an extra layer of defense against EMP-induced risks.
 This precautionary step, when combined with other protective measures, contributes to a comprehensive strategy for safeguarding your generator and ensuring its reliability in the face of electromagnetic threats.

-See also 6 Expert Tips on How to Fix a Generator Not Producing Power
+See also How to Use a Portable Generator when Power Goes Out?

 Opting for EMP-Hardened Electronics